onflow/kitty-items/api/README.md

 Run this script to set up the minter account and mint an initial supply of Kibble and Kitty Items:

+*Note: Before you run this script, you'll need to open it and add a value for `FLOW_ADDRESS`*

 ```sh
 ./setup-minter.sh
 ```